EN

 CSPLESDEITFRJA

-Plastic parts used on our 3D printers are printed by the same very machines, holding on to the original idea of the RepRap project.
-If you want to print replacement parts, upgrades, have your printer in a different color, or make your own modifications it is all available online.
+Plastic parts used on our 3D printers are printed by the same machines, holding on to the original idea of the RepRap project.
+If you want to print replacement parts or upgrades, have your printer in a different color, or modify the parts, they are all available online.

 Downloading printable parts